 Contact your local animal control officer.
 They will know exactly what to do.
 They can also give you advice on how to care for a stray and where to find local vets.
 Medicine Net.com can give you information about diseases animals can pass on to humans.

-- Always remember that though it is tough to leave them alone, the law of the animal kingdom is 'survival of the fittest'.
+- Always remember that though it is tough to leave them alone, the law of the animal kingdom is 'survival of the fittest.'
 So please think twice before attempting to help a wild animal by yourself.
 If you feel they need help, call animal control.

 I always help if at all possible.
-To find help I have called local shelters, used the internet, called my vet, and called local animal hospitals.
-At the very least you can call the local animal control officer to see if they will come out to get the animal.
+To find help, I have called local shelters, used the internet, called my vet, and called local animal hospitals.
+At the very least, you can call the local animal control officer to see if they will come out to get the animal.
 Sadly, most animal control shelters euthanize strays after three days.
 I don't like that, but I think it is better than freezing or starving to death.
 They can also put you in touch with shelters in the area that have a no-kill policy or deal with unusual strays like skunks or birds.

 So should you help?
 Dogs and cats can be helped (just make sure the vet sees them before the family or your animals do).
-They can be helped inside or outside depending on which you choose to do.
-If you can't help them everyday from now on, don't help at all.
-That way the animal will instinctively seek another source of food and shelter.
+They can be helped inside or outside, depending on which you choose to do.
+If you can't help them every day from now on, don't help at all.
+That way, the animal will instinctively seek another source of food and shelter.
 It gives them a better chance of survival.

 As for the other animals, sometimes survival of the fittest is the way to go.
 If the animal isn't badly hurt or isn't foaming at the mouth, then calling someone to help would be your next step.
 Sometimes the animals become food for other animals trying to survive.
 This is the way of the animals which is sad but true.
 So with unusual animals, if you don't know, call and ask your locate animal control officer.
 They can tell you if you should help and how.